+is the same for all the symmetry-breaking vacua.
+Regarding relative Euler terms, the result above establishes that

+from which one derives the indistinguishability of the vacua due to the vanishing of all relative Euler terms.

-At this point, let us also note that the~\emph{twist operators} $\tau_{[g]}$ are those corresponding to the topological lines $([g],\boldsymbol{1}_{+})$, where $\boldsymbol{1}_{+}$ denotes the trivial representation of $\mathsf{C}_{G}(g)$.
+Before proceeding to concrete examples, let us also note that the~\emph{twist operators} $\tau_{[g]}$ are those corresponding to the topological lines $([g],\boldsymbol{1}_{+})$, where $\boldsymbol{1}_{+}$ denotes the trivial representation of $\mathsf{C}_{G}(g)$.
 The twist operators are dual to the intertwiners in the sense that these topological lines can end on the Neumann boundary with Lagrangian algebra

 The twist operator $\tau_{[g]}$ is invariant under the global $G$ symmetry and lives in the sector twisted by the defect line $[g]$.
 The Dirichlet boundary condition is converted to Neumann by gauging the full $G$ symmetry.
 As we shall see in section~\ref{sec:noninvertible}, this further indicates that these twist operators play the role of the intertwiners in the case of a $\mathrm{Rep}(G)$ non-invertible symmetry.